thepugmaker/lwjgl3/README.md

 ## LWJGL - Lightweight Java Game Library 3

-(I did not mean to fork LWJGL but let this open in case someone needs a extremely old version ofLWJGL)
+(I did not mean to fork LWJGL but left this open in case someone needs a extremely old version of LWJGL)

 LWJGL (https://www.lwjgl.org) is a Java library that enables cross-platform access to popular native APIs useful in the development of graphics